 Foot Anstey LLP is a Limited Liability Partnership authorised and regulated by the Solicitors Regulation Authority and registered in England and Wales (registered number OC360255 and registered office 4 North East Quay, Sutton Harbour, Plymouth, PL4 0BN).

 We are a provider of professional services in the legal sector.
-Foot Anstey LLP is the parent firm of the Group (which includes the subsidiaries Foot Anstey Commercial Services Limited and Clinical Negligence Services Limited, trading as Enable Law) and which has over 470 employees and operates in the UK.
-We have a global annual turnover of £38.3m.
-Our business is organised into four practice groups: Real Estate, Business, Private Wealth and Enable Law.
+Foot Anstey LLP is the parent firm of the Group (which includes the subsidiaries Foot Anstey Commercial Services Limited and Clinical Negligence Services Limited, trading as Enable Law) and which has over 500 employees and operates in the UK.
+We have a global annual turnover of £47.2m.
+Our business is organised into three practice groups: Real Estate, Business and Enable Law.
 Our Corporate Social Responsibility Strategy is committed to making a difference in the communities that we live and work in, and it is organised around our people, our community and our environment.

-We have included in our training curriculum an Anti-Slavery training course for those involved in recruiting and sourcing/managing a supply chain, so that risks can be identified and our Anti-Slavery Policy can be implemented effectively.
+We have implemented an Anti-Slavery training course for all staff including those involved in recruiting and sourcing/managing a supply chain, so that risks can be identified and our Anti-Slavery Policy can be implemented effectively.

 Supplier Due Diligence